fsprojects/FSharp.Data.SqlClient/CONTRIBUTING.md

 # Contribution guidelines

-Contributions to this repository are welcome, you can engage with users and contributors on Gitter:
+Contributions to this repository are welcome, you can engage with users and contributors [on Gitter https://gitter.im/fsprojects/FSharp.Data.SqlClient](https://gitter.im/fsprojects/FSharp.Data.SqlClient) chat room.

 ## Code and documentation contributions: